 What further innovations can be made with goat milk and buffalo milk?

-What challenges will they need to address in the future, and how can they expand their target audience and consumption scenarios to become a potential category that more brands are eager to invest in?
+What challenges will they need to address in the future, and how can they expand their target audience and consumption scenarios?